Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 He was a grown man now.
 The twelve-year-old boy taken from us has blossomed into a handsome bloke.
 The work his master forced him to do developed his willowy body into that of an Atlas.
 His skin was sunkissed.
 His face was stern.
 But his blue eyes showed the same kindness I knew as a child.

-The deep dark blue colour of the eyes was the only thing we had in common, considering we were twins – slim chance anyone would put two and two together.
+Our eyes’ deep dark blue colour was the only thing we had in common, considering we were twins – slim chance anyone would put two and two together.

 Within the year, I got closer to some of the slaves.
 Davos was keeping to himself a lot, but in the end, I made him crack a smile at my jokes.